4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 - As a general rule, don't change width and hight to a static value which ruins the responsiveness.
   - If you need more space, use padding!

+### Width

+- Avoid using static values like px.
+Instead, use ratios.
+- % is based on parent's size.

+- to avoid texts that streches all the way, you can use max-width